What’s the problem really?

 Deposit system on cans and bottles

 Despite current efforts with respect to recycling and awareness-raising, and despite the many clean-ups organised by citizens, the volume of litter keeps increasing.
 40% of the trash we find in the canal – and in nature in general – are single use beverage packaging.
 Fortunately, there is an efficient solution for it, which has been successfully introduced in many countries: the deposit system.
 By giving value to cans and plastic bottles, we give incentives to people to stop throwing them in the environment or to pick them up if they are lying around.
 In July 2021, we launched a petition to obtain the right to speak in front of the parliament to ask for the introduction of a deposit system in Belgium.
-We have collected the 15.000 signatures needed to do so and we will be heard by the Flemish parliament in October 2022.
-And since the best waste is the one that doesn’t exist, we will also ask for a political strategy that encourages the use of reusable packaging.
+We have collected the 15.000 signatures needed and the public hearings in the Flemish and Brussels parliaments have taken place.
+In the mean time the decision has been taken that Belgium will introduce the deposit system by 2025.
+The question today is, which system will it be?

 The green islands